 There is an old saying; “all hypnosis is self hypnosis”.
 Therefore, I am simply the guide in this process but it is you who is in control of whether you allow yourself to go into hypnosis or not.
 Hypnosis is NOT mind control.
 You have complete control over what, if any, information you give out.
 You will not be asked to talk about or relive unpleasant experiences, talk about your past indiscretions or secrets, or to give away any personal information that you are not comfortable with.

-You will NOT be asked to do anything (nor would you accept such a suggestion anyway) that doesn’t align with your own personal moral or ethical code.
+Simply put, you will not be asked to do anything that doesn’t align with your own personal moral or ethical code.
+Your mind will just reject the suggestion.
 In fact, it is extremely rare that I will ask a client to speak during hypnosis at all.
 I personally find that it’s much more pleasant to enjoy the relaxation and not having to worry about answering questions verbally.

-Hypnotherapy is a unique and highly effective therapy, allowing profound change to be made in a relatively short time span.
-I hope that after reading this article, you will find that I have dispelled the many myths and rumours surrounding hypnosis and possibly helped you to make up your own mind as to whether Hypnotherapy is something you’d like to experience for yourself or a friend or loved one.
+Hypnotherapy is a unique and highly effective therapy, allowing profound change to be made in a relatively short time.
+Now that I have dispelled the many myths and rumours surrounding hypnosis, you can make up your own mind as to whether hypnotherapy is something you want to experience.